EAI-ICDCS/EAI-ICDCS.github.io/index2023.markdown

 We will also organize a panel by the invited speakers to discuss EAI challenges & opportunities.

 ### **Submission Information**
 All papers must be original and not simultaneously submitted to another journal or conference.
 All papers need to be submitted electronically in PDF format through  this [link](https://easychair.org/conferences/?conf=icdcseai2023) hosted by EasyChair.
 Papers must be formatted for 8.5x11-inch paper.
-The length of the paper must be no more than 6 pages (or 8 pages with over-length charge) in the IEEE double-column format (10-pt font), including references and everything.
+The length of the paper must be no more than 11 pages in the IEEE double-column format (10-pt font), including references and everything.
 The reviews will be single blind.
 At least one of the authors of every accepted paper must register and present the paper at the workshop.

 ### **Important Dates**
 **Submission Deadline**: March 3, 2023